NRdrgz/Just1/README.md

 ## Features in Progress

-- Autonomous navigation using ROS2 VSLAM
+- Autonomous navigation using ROS2 VSLAM (RTAB Map)
 - Add documentation on Camera feedback through websocket

 ## Short-term To-Do List

 - Create detailed README for Hardware folder
 - Add assembly and wiring documentation
+- Add control and camera feedback on phone

 ## Long-term Goals and Potential Improvements

 - Add a Docker Image for easier and faster deployment
+- Perform Navigation through Neural Network architecture instead of VSLAM
 - Replace AA batteries with voltage booster for simplified power management
-- Integrate LIDAR system for advanced navigation and experimentation
+- Integrate LIDAR system, IMU and/or wheel encoders for advanced navigation and experimentation
+- Integrate Analytics solution such as Foxglove Studio to experiment with it
+- Integrate memory / latency profilers to optimize processes and detect memory leaks